[Study Skills] [Writing Academically] [Dissertations] [Exams & Doing Research] [Plagiarism & Critical Thinking] [Reading & Note Taking] [Referencing]

 [Introduction to Honours Projects & Dissertations] [Dissertation Basics] [Starting your Dissertation: A Brief Guide] [Writing your Dissertation]

 [Formatting your Dissertation] [Dissertations Guidelines Checklist] [Dissertation Formatting Guides and Files] [Literature Review] [Assessment]

-This is only a general guide to writing dissertations – you should refer to the Student Information Handbook on writing Major Assessment Tasks, and to your course/module guides for specific information relating to your course.
+This is only a general guide to writing dissertations – you should refer to the useful pages on writing Major Assessment Tasks on this website and to your course/module guides for specific information relating to your course.

 Your department’s policy must take priority over anything contained in this guide.

 The majority of this guide deals with the structure of dissertations that are based on primary research, following a ‘social science’ model.
 There are, however, other types of dissertation where the structure outlined here would be inappropriate.

 If you are unsure or unclear about anything check with your dissertation supervisor.